Measures That Matter to Primary Care

 Gordon and Betty Moore Foundation Grant Funding

-The American Board of Family Medicine has been awarded funding by the Gordon and Betty Moore Foundation to demonstrate that continuity is related to better diagnosis, and to specifically demonstrate how a clinician-level Continuity of Care measure is a valid and robust measure that can be associated with reduced diagnostic errors and improved quality of care.
+Continuity of Care is described as an on-going patient-physician relationship over time and builds on the idea that knowledge, trust, and respect have developed between the patient and physician, allowing for better interaction and communication.
+The Institute of Medicine labeled Continuity of Care a defining characteristic of primary care, one that Starfield and others demonstrated as essential to primary care’s positive impact on health equity, cost reduction, improved patient outcomes, patient/physician satisfaction, improved quality of care and improved primary care utilization.
+The American Board of Family Medicine (ABFM) has been awarded funding by the Gordon and Betty Moore Foundation to demonstrate that Continuity of Care is related to better diagnosis, and to specifically demonstrate how a clinician-level Continuity of Care performance measure is a valid and robust measure that can be associated with reduced diagnostic errors and improved quality of care.
 We hope to demonstrate this relationship not only in the diagnosis of cardiovascular disease and its risk factors (e.g., Diabetes and Hypertension), but also for Cancer and Infectious Disease, two other core areas of interest for the Foundation.
-Second, we aim to advance the Continuity of Care measure through the CMS Merit-Based Incentive Payment Program.
+Second, we aim to advance the Continuity of Care performance measure through a variety of CMS Federal Payment Programs.

 The overall Aims of the grant include:

-Aim: Refine ABFM’s continuity of care quality measure for submission to CMS’ MUC list for endorsement and implemented in public and private payment and accountability programs
+Aim: Refine ABFM’s Continuity of Care quality performance measure for implementation in public and private payment and accountability programs.

 The Continuity of Care Measure

-The Continuity of Care measure is available in the PRIME Registry, a qualified clinical data registry (QCDR) open to all primary care clinicians and is endorsed by CMS for use in the Merit-Based Incentive Payment System (MIPS) quality payment program.
+The measure is available in the PRIME Registry, a qualified clinical data registry (QCDR), open to all primary care clinicians and is endorsed by CMS for use in the Merit-Based Incentive Payment System (MIPS) Quality Payment Program (QPP).
 The PRIME Registry supports MIPS and other CMS quality payment programs.
+For more information on the PRIME Registry contact prime@theabfm.org or visit primeregistry.org to enroll.

 For measure specifications, please click here.